Adultery and Infidelity

 Either way, you’re cheating outside of a relationship.

-Unfortunately, 50% of all marriages will be impacted by a cheating spouse being unfaithful and 30% of marriages end in divorce because of the affair.
+Unfortunately with respect to adultery and infidelity, 50% of all marriages will be impacted by a cheating spouse being unfaithful and 30% of marriages end in divorce because of the affair.
 A study conducted by the University of Washington found that those who earn over $75,000 a year were 1 ½ times more likely to have an affair than those earning under $30,000 per year.
 In a marriage, the majority of cheating spouses are men and over 30% cheat on their wives.
 But recently, the number of cheating wives in a marriage has risen to nearly 25% of all married women.

 If you suspect your spouse is cheating on you, it might make sense to hire the services of an infidelity private investigator.
 Here at Washington State Investigators, we specialize in infidelity investigations.
 “But, before you call us regarding adultery, we feel it is in your best interest to talk directly to your spouse about your concerns as they arise”.
 Communication is the most effective way to resolve problems in an intimate relationship.
 However, this doesn’t apply when it comes to concerns about infidelity.
 Talking to a spouse who is already cheating only makes it more difficult to actually discover the truth.